 This concentration allowed me to cruise into a state of flow.
 I felt my thigh muscles strengthening.
 Adrenalin had kicked in.
 Exclusive nose breathing enhances cardiovascular integrity.

-I walked five minutes down the Mekong road, to my temporary drift pad, where I crashed out for a solid two hours before heading a few minutes by foot down the river to the mosquito-infested, but otherwise super-nice ‘Champasak With Love’ outdoor, shaded, café/restaurant, right on our earth’s mighty-wide Mekong.
+I walked for five minutes along the Mekong road, to my temporary drift pad, where I crashed out for a solid two hours before heading a few minutes on foot by the river, to the mosquito-infested, but otherwise super-nice ‘Champasak With Love‘ outdoor, shaded, café/restaurant, right on our earth’s mighty-wide Mekong.

 A UNESCO World Heritage Site